-Founded in 1988 and now in its 26th year, the Potomac River Smallmouth Club (PRSC) is the Washington D.C. area’s leading river fishing and conservation organization.
-We promote catch and release angling for smallmouth bass, support conservation organizations and agencies, publish a monthly newsletter, present monthly programs with guest speakers, and organize river trips for our members.
+Now in our 28th Year:Founded in 1988, the Potomac River Smallmouth Club is Washington D.C. area’s leading river fishing and conservation organization.
+We promote catch and release angling for smallmouth bass, support conservation organizations, publish a monthly newsletter, present monthly programs, and organize river trips for our members.

 March Meeting – Dusty Wissmath:Dusty Wissmath from Dusty Wissmath’s Fly Fishing School and Guide Service will join us in March to discuss Fly Fishing the Greater Yellowstone Ecosystem.
 Where: McLean Governmental Center, 1437 Balls Hill Rd, McLean, VA 22101 When: March 29, 2017 at 7:30 pm Continue reading March Meeting – Dusty Wissmath→

 When: March 29, 2017 at 7:30 pm (doors open at 7:00 for socializing)

 Dusty Wissmath is a well-known guide, author, fishing/casting teacher, fly designer and speaker.
 Dusty will speak about fly fishing in the Yellowstone region, where he regularly guides and teaches.
 Dusty began fly fishing when he was eight years old.
 He is a member of the Board of Governors of the International Federation of Fly Fishers as well as an IFFF Certified Casting Instructor.
 Dusty is also a Simms Guide / Ambassador and a member of Scott Fly Rods, Hatch Reels, ARC Fishing & Hyde Drift Boat Pro Staffs.